GIScience/gis-training-resource-center/content/Module_3/en_qgis_digitalisation_ex.md

 ## Mapping Road Blocks

-There is some reliable information that there is a roadblock due to construction at the junction of "Independent Avenue" and '"Tafawa Balewa Way".
+There is some reliable information that there is a roadblock due to construction at the junction of "Independent Avenue" and "Tafawa Balewa Way".
 To visualise this on our map we want to create a polygon of this roadblock.
 The Polygon should cover the entire junction.

 1. To do that we need again a new layer.
 In this case a polygon layer.
 The creation is basically the same as for the point.
-    1. Click on  `Layer` --> `Create Layer` -> `New GeoPackage Layer`([Wiki](/content/Wiki/en_qgis_digitisation_wiki.md)).
+    1. Click on  `Layer` → `Create Layer` → `New GeoPackage Layer`([Wiki](/content/Wiki/en_qgis_digitisation_wiki.md)).
     2. Under `Database` click on ![](/fig/Three_points.png) and navigate to `temp` folder.
 Give the new dataset the name “Abuja_roadbloc_polygon”.
 Click `Save`.
     3. `Geometry type`: Select `Polygon`.
     4. Select the coordinate reference system (CRS) "EPSG:4326-WGS 84".
     5. Under `New Field` you can add columns to the new layer.
-Add the column “Roadblock_type”.
+Add the column "Roadblock_type".
-        * `Name` = “Roadblock_type”
+        * `Name` = "Roadblock_type"
-        * `Type`: Select `Text (string)`
+        * `Type`: Select `Text (string)`.
         * Click on `Add to Fields List` ![](/fig/mActionNewAttribute.png) to add the new column to the `Fields List`.
         * Click `OK`.